amjith/cookiecutter-django/docs/developing-locally-docker.rst

 To migrate your app and to create a superuser, run::

-    $ docker-compose run django python manage.py migrate
+    $ docker-compose run dev1 python manage.py migrate
-    $ docker-compose run django python manage.py createsuperuser
+    $ docker-compose run dev1 python manage.py createsuperuser

-Here we specify the ``django`` container as the location to run our management commands.
+Here we specify the ``dev1`` container as the location to run our management commands.

 Production Mode
 ~~~~~~~~~~~~~~~~